 Through this partnership, the Multifunctional Community Centre for Renewable Energy was built as an example of how infrastructure and public spaces can be resilient while embracing sustainability.
 In addition, local renewable energy production came as one of the accessible and sustainable solutions for the community to generate energy and income.
 The centre provides a living space for residents, and has common areas to hold community events, seminars, meetings and weddings, as well as providing shelter in times of emergency.

 Cyclone Idai and the Center’s rehabilitation

-The centre was thriving and becoming recognized in biogas production, until the passage of Cyclone Idai in 2019 - an unprecedented disaster in the country's history that affected 1.8 million people.
+The centre was thriving and becoming recognized in biogas production, until the passage of cyclone Idai in 2019 - an unprecedented disaster in the country's history that affected 1.8 million people (PDNA, 2019).
 An significant portion of the centre was destroyed and the common areas were damaged beyond repair.